unkokaeru/bilbois/content/Organised/Applications/CVs/Placement CV.md

 ## Projects

 - **Morning Briefing Generator**: Collates news sources, emails, notifications, and weather; generates a chess puzzle; converts to a custom speech model for natural delivery.
-  *Technologies used: Python, various APIs.*
+  *Technologies used: Python, GitHub, various APIs.*
 - **Dynamic Logbook**: Simplifies logbook creation for university modules; generates a cover, table of contents, references, and detailed weekly reflections.
-  *Technologies used: Python, Lua, Jinja, LaTeX, Markdown.*
+  *Technologies used: Python, GitHub, Lua, Jinja, LaTeX, Markdown.*
 - **Chess Engine**: Built a chess engine from scratch to create an adaptable chess AI that learns from game history.
-  *Technologies used: Python.*
+  *Technologies used: Python, GitHub.*
 - **QR Code Generator**: Developed to learn QR code mechanics; innovated to generate QR codes with patterns matching images.
-  *Technologies used: Python.*
+  *Technologies used: Python, GitHub.*
 - **Note and Flashcard Generator**: Generates complete notes, flashcards, and practice questions for any mathematical topic; expanded for tutoring students.
-  *Technologies used: Python, Jinja, LaTeX, Markdown.*
+  *Technologies used: Python, GitHub, Jinja, LaTeX, Markdown, LLM APIs.*
 - **Digital Garden**: A platform to share notes, projects, and thoughts publicly.
-  *Technologies used: HTML, CSS, TypeScript, Hugo, Markdown.*
+  *Technologies used: GitHub, HTML, CSS, TypeScript, Hugo, Markdown.*

 ## Achievements